9 Important fluxes for ceramics

 Honorable mentions:

-10 – Barium – retired (others still use it, but not me)
+10 – Barium – retired (still in use, still in the trade)

-11 – Lead – the workhorse of historical ceramics – retired (still in the trade, not for me)
+11 – Lead – the workhorse of historical ceramics – retired (still in the trade)

 Try the Glaze Recipe Calculator here: